ansys/pyansys-sound/doc/source/contribute.rst

 the source.

 .. note::
-  For information on prerequisites, see :ref:`prerequisites`.
+  For information on prerequisites, see :ref:`prerequisistes`.

 Perform these steps to install PyAnsys Sound in developer mode: